|Shop Art|||||About Tracy Levesque|||||Show Schedule|||||Commissions|||||Contact|

 A vegan, a nature enthusiast and an animal rights advocate for over 20 years, Lévesque's chromatic paintings are a life-long love affair with nature and a tribute to the incredible world we live in.

-Tracy Lévesque is a child of the New England landscape.
 Born in the Berkshire Hills of Western Massachusetts, Lévesque spent her early years immersed in the beauty of this breathtaking rural countryside.
-These tranquil landscapes are still her greatest inspiration and teacher.
+Now, working as a full time artist and traveling up and down the east coast every year for exhibits and shows, she finds her inspiration anywhere nature can be found.

-Lévesque studied Graphic Design at Massachusetts College of Art in Boston, MA and received a double BA in Theater Arts and English and American Literature from Brandeis University in Waltham, MA.
+Lévesque studied Graphic Design and Japanese printmaking at Massachusetts College of Art in Boston, MA and received a double BA in Theater Arts and English and American Literature from Brandeis University in Waltham, MA.

-You can visit Tracy's studio in Lowell, MA at Western Avenue Studios located at 122 Western Avenue from 12-5pm the first Saturday of every month (except for October and November) or by appointment.
+You can visit Tracy's studio in Lowell, MA at Western Avenue Studios located at 122 Western Avenue from 12-5pm the first Saturday of every month (except for October) or by appointment.
 Tracy's studio is located on the second floor of the studios building in studio 212.
-Meet the artist, view her newest paintings and shop for prints and gifts in her studio.
+You can meet the artist, view her newest paintings and shop for prints and gifts in her studio.